yanivkalfa/websiteassemblyline/README.md

 # websiteassemblyline

-This project is generated with [yo angular generator](https://github.com/yeoman/generator-angular) version 0.12.1.
+This project is generated with (https://github.com/yeoman/generator-angular) version 0.12.1.

 ## Build & development